rcarretero21/superheroes_olympics_app/README.md

 The app is divided in:

 · superheroes_olympics_server: NodeJS based backend side who implements the API to handle the super heroes CRUD with MongoDB and the logic to simulate the pentathlon.
+It runs in port 3000 in localhost.
 . superheroes_olympics_client: Vue 3 based frontend-side to explode the API, with the graphical interface to deal with the CRUD and pentathlon simulator given by the server.

 Steps to deploy the application: